algorithmica-org/algorithmica/content/english/hpc/pipelining/branchless.md

     s += (a[i] < 50) * a[i];
 ```

-Suddenly, the loop now takes ~7 cycles per element, instead of the original ~14.
+Suddenly, the loop now takes ~7 cycles per element instead of the original ~14.
 Also, the performance remains constant if we change `50` to some other threshold, so it doesn't depend on the branch probability.

 But wait… shouldn't there still be a branch?
 How does `(a[i] < 50)` map to assembly?